 The affected skin is often sore and inflamed, and it can be itchy or cause a burning sensation.
 The nipple can sometimes be ulcerated.

-If you're experiencing itchiness, burning or bleeding but the nipple looks normal and isn't red or scaly, it isn't Paget's disease of the nipple.
+If you're experiencing itchiness, burning or bleeding but the nipple looks normal and is not red or scaly, it's unlikely to be Paget's disease of the nipple.
 However, you should still have it checked by a doctor.

 Around half of all women diagnosed with Paget's disease of the nipple have a lump behind the nipple.
 In 9 out of 10 cases this is an invasive breast cancer.

 Invasive cancer is where cancerous cells invade the surrounding breast tissue.
-Some women with Paget's disease have invasive breast cancer but don't have a lump.
+Some women with Paget's disease have invasive breast cancer but do not have a lump.

-However, most women with Paget's disease who don't have a lump have non-invasive cancer.
+However, most women with Paget's disease who do not have a lump have non-invasive cancer.

-This is where the cancerous cells are contained in one or more areas of the breast and have not spread.
+This is where the cancerous cells are contained in 1 or more areas of the breast and have not spread.

 Causes of Paget's disease of the nipple